A few days ago I asked my subscribers if they wanted me to write about any specific post on my blog.

 The strategy to deal with these risks depends on the behavior of the stakeholders or the organization.

-Every individual has specific behavior towards risks; some people may want to accept the risk and others may want to avoid it.
+Every individual has a specific behavior towards risks; some people may want to accept the risk and others may want to avoid it.

 This behavior depends on the risk attitude of the individual, and for a proper risk management plan, you must find the risk attitude of your stakeholders.